mtumilowicz/bitcoin-transaction-workshop/README.txt

         * use case
             * attacker can intercept a normal transaction and distribute the modified version through the network
             * with some probability the miners will include this modified transaction instead of the original one
+        * transaction chains in one block
+            * one can transfer funds from A to B. And then, without waiting for any confirmations, transfer bitcoins from B to C
+                * if txid of the first transaction can change, the Previous tx field of the second transaction should also change
+                * it means that the second transaction can only be created when the first transaction is included in a block (and therefore its txid is fixed)
         * MtGox exchange in 2013
             * an attacker was withdrawing the funds from the exchange, intercepting the transaction, and changing its txid
             * the transaction was still valid and the attacker got the bitcoins
             * but the exchange saw that txid was never included in the block and did not decrease the attackers balance
-        * is considered to be one of the largest ongoing threats to blockchain technology
-            * known to the Bitcoin community in 2011
-            * in February 2014, Japanese Bitcoin exchange Mt.
-Gox revealed that they had been targeted by an exploit in Bitcoin protocol called "Transaction Malleability"
     * scalability
         * Bitcoin network takes around 10 minutes on average to validate every new block
         * therefore, the block size plays a crucial role in determining the number of transactions each block can confirm
+        * more than half of the data is scriptSig
 * is basically a protocol upgrade for the Bitcoin blockchain network
     * primary idea behind the working of Segregated Witness focuses on reorganizing block data
     * by applying SegWit, you would separate signatures from transaction data